theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStatistics.rst

   :return: The pearson coefficient of the paired data set
   :rtype: Variable

-.. py:function:: Stat_Slope(array XArray, array YArray)
+.. ven:function:: Stat_Slope(array XArray, array YArray)

   This function returns the slope of the best fit line of a paired data set